 You know how to study—at least, you know how to study in the context of high school.
 But college is a whole new ball game, and you'll need to develop a new set of study skills.
 But it's never too early to learn how to study smarter!
 So if you're still a couple years away from college, start developing your study skills now so you'll be an expert by the time you get ther.
-Luckily, we have some insider advice for taking your study habits to the major leagues.
+Luckily, we have some insider advice for taking your study habits to the next level.

-According to a recent research study published by the University of California, Los Angeles (UCLA), students who forego sleep to pull "all-nighters" and cram prior to a big test are more likely to perform poorly the following day.
+According to a a few different research studies, students who forego sleep to pull "all-nighters" and cram only the night prior to a big test are more likely to perform poorly the following day.
 Ample sleep is critical for academic success.
 Students should keep a consistent study schedule leading up to their test by planning out their study sessions.
 And if you've really done the work, you won't even need to study the night before, and you can instead focus on getting a good night's sleep to ensure a great result.

 2. Seek out effective study tools

-Whether it's using flashcards or rereading passages in a text or e-book, all students have their own way of assessing their preparedness prior to a test.
+Whether it's using flashcards or rereading passages in a textbook, all students have their own way of assessing their preparedness prior to a test.
 However, there are tools available that make the studying process much easier, more engaging, and more effective.
 (Check out the McGraw-Hill Tegrity Campus, a comprehensive lecture capture system that allows students to "relive" the lectures that aren't fresh in their minds.)
 Explore different types of study tools and resources to figure out what works best for you and stick with it.